front-end-intermediate/session-2/storage.md

 }
 ```

-We are getting the form data before setting it.
-This is resulting in `null` because there is no form data yet.
+We are getting the form data before setting it resulting in `null` because there is no form data yet.

-Because it is possible that the form data is null we will use a ternary operator (rather than an if statement) to set formData to either the existing data or just an empty object:
+Because it is possible that the form data will be null we will use a [ternary operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) to set formData to either the existing data or an empty object:

 ```js
 var saveData = function(){